It’s confession time.

 Besides, I write a blog about children’s art, for crying out loud.
 I gotta let the girl have her clay.

-So when Craft Project Ideas (one of my blog sponsors) offered to send me a few of their products to try out, and I noticed they carried a pottery wheel for kids, I said yes, please.
+So when Craft Project Ideas offered to send me a few of their products to try out, and I noticed they carried pottery wheels for kids, I said yes, please.
 Send one of those along.

 That was, oh, a few months ago at least.
 It took me that long to open the box (confession time again) even though I KNEW Maia would absolutely and totally love the pottery wheel.
 She’d been asking for one ever since trying out the pottery wheel at our annual Clay Day at the Folk Art Center.
 (If I had known there was such a thing as a pottery wheel for kids, I might have bought one, but instead I mumbled something about someday and tried to change the subject.)